256cats/check-proxy/README.md

-# Proxy-checker - Advanced Node proxy testing library
+# Check-proxy - Advanced Node proxy testing library

 This is an advanced proxy checking library.
 Requires curl.